article / Hotspot conflict

 (1) The risk of erosion of the foundations of the international maritime legal order

-The United States, under the pretext of enforcing unilateral sanctions, carried out seizures on the high seas, openly challenging the existing international maritime legal system centered on the United Nations Convention on the Law of the Sea.
-Russia has sternly protested this as a violation of international law and an act of "piracy."
-If such a precedent becomes normalized, it will substantially rewrite the fundamental international norms of "freedom of navigation on the high seas" and "flag state jurisdiction."
-The United States, under the pretext of enforcing unilateral sanctions, carried out seizures on the high seas, openly challenging the existing international maritime legal system centered on the United Nations Convention on the Law of the Sea.
-Russia has sternly protested this as a violation of international law and an act of "piracy."
-If such a precedent becomes normalized, it will substantially rewrite the fundamental international norms of "freedom of navigation on the high seas" and "flag state jurisdiction."
+The United States, under the pretext of enforcing unilateral sanctions, has carried out seizures on the high seas, openly challenging the existing international maritime legal system centered on the United Nations Convention on the Law of the Sea.
+This action has been sternly protested by Russia as a violation of international law and an act of piracy.
+If such a precedent becomes normalized, it will fundamentally rewrite the basic international norms governing freedom of navigation on the high seas and the jurisdiction of flag states.

 (II) The risk of shocks to the security of the global energy supply chain